 - To freeze: Freeze the cake before you wrap it so you don't make any marks on it while it is soft.
 Conversely, remove the wrapping before you defrost it for the same reason.

-- To serve: You can serve this cake plain and it will be delicious.
+- To serve: Serve this cake plain and it will be delicious.
 If you want more of a presentation- cover it with berries and melt jam to pour over the berries to lock them in place.
 Enjoy!